dwrightco1/replicated-kots/README.md

 1. Is the embedded installer omnipotent?
 (It seems to download even if already downloaded)
 2. Is there a log for the embedded installer?
+3. How do you configure serviceType Load-Balancer in embedded clusters?

 ## Evaluation Plan
 **0. Installation Log**